mrkkrp/markkarpov.com/tutorial/exceptions.md

 * `acquire` can/cannot affect state that is passed to `use`.
 * Etc.

-As an exercise, figure out how `bracket` will pass around state in the case of `StateT s m` monad transformer.
+As an exercise, figure out how `bracket` will pass around the state in the case of `StateT s m` monad transformer.
 Definitions of `MonadCatch` and `MonadMask` instances for `StateT s m` and `bracket` are shown above.
 Hint: concentrate on the difference between the lines (1) and (2).
 You will also need the definition of lifted `onException` from `exceptions`: